 Most nationals, including citizens of the EU, US, Canada, Australia and New Zealand, do not need a visa to enter Ecuador as tourists, and only require a passport valid for more than six months; in theory, you are also supposed to have a return ticket and proof of having enough money for the duration of the stay too, but these aren’t often checked.
 Your passport will be stamped on arrival and you’ll be issued with a T-3 embarkation card, which you should keep – it will be collected when you leave the country.
 The T-3 gives you 90 days in Ecuador.
 If you want to extend your stay, you may need to get a visa.
 People who overstay (or who don’t have an entry stamp) are likely to get a $200 fine and deportation within 48 hours, and won’t be allowed back into Ecuador for six months.

-If you’re seeking to become a long-term resident, it pays to do plenty of research beforehand and to find trusted people to help you through the complicated legal process.
-Information and assistance can be found at wwww.pro-ecuador.com.
+If you’re seeking to become a long-term resident, it pays to do plenty of research beforehand and to find a reputed immigration lawyer to help you through the complicated legal process.
+Costs run to $400–800 for a visa.
+Information and assistance can be found at www.pro-ecuador.com.

 The law requires you to carry “proper identification” at all times – for foreigners this means a passport.
 Visa holders will also need to carry their censo and any other relevant documentation.
 Photocopies of the stamps and important pages are usually sufficient, so you can keep the original in a safe place.
 In the Oriente and border areas, only the originals will do.
 If the authorities stop you and you can’t produce identification, you can be detained.